What can we do with the Behaviour in Arbor?

 In this example (using our built-in workflows rather than the custom ones), once a student has their second Level 3 Negative incident in a month, it will escalate to a -4 incident.

-A student then has a Level 3 Negative incident logged, a Level 4 Negative incident will be logged.
+When the student then has a second Level 3 Negative incident logged, a Level 4 Negative incident will be logged.